feegeer/IT-Security/README.md

 # IT-Security
-Some (parts of) encryption algorithms written in Python
+Some (parts of) encryption algorithms